jeremiah-k/matrix-biblebot/README.md

 2. Run the bot: `biblebot` (it will guide you through setup)
 3. Follow the interactive prompts to:
    - Generate configuration file
-   - Edit your Matrix server details
+   - Edit your Matrix room IDs (server/user are handled by 'biblebot auth login')
    - Authenticate with your Matrix account
 4. The bot will start automatically once configured